Hostile Takeover

 Thump-thump.

 The core beat faster in the air.
-Didn’t make sense, when she didn’t move the wings.
-This body moved less in the air than on the ground.
+Didn’t make sense, when she wasn’t moving its wings.
+This body had to moved less high in the air than on the ground.

 But since when did this body ever make sense?

-V followed N. V couldn’t see the ground, especially not with this many clouds.
+V followed N. These eyes couldn’t see the ground, especially not with this many clouds.
 The clouds never really went away, only ever clearing by degrees.

 A misty sky hung over a dead planet.
 With the core collapse, these clouds had poured out, the last breaths lingering.